SasaKaranovic/OpenFanUnraidService/README.md

       "Name": "DefaultProfile",  // Unique
-      "TempSource": "parity",    // Which sensor (disk temperature) to use for fan curve "UsePWM": false,    // true means values in points are RPM "Points": [
+      "TempSource": "parity",    // Which sensor (disk temperature) to use for fan curve "UsePWM": false,    // true means values in points are RPM "CurveType": "threshold",    // Treat points as thresholds (ie temperature between 20-34C will always have fan at 700 RPM)
+      "Points": [
           "0,500",    // At 0C and above (to the next point, if exists) fan should be at 500 RPM (or %PWM if UsePWM is true) "20,700",  // At 20C and above (to the next point, if exists) fan should be at 700 RPM (or %PWM if UsePWM is true)